sysdesign-code/dev-sec-ops-demo/README.md

 ### III. <b>Run Cloud Build Configuration File for "Vulnerable" Path (container image has vulnerabilities)</b>

-To recap, we will show two failure paths with this deployment, which are: image vulnerabilities and binary authorization policy enforcement.
+We will show two failure paths with this deployment, which are: image vulnerabilities and Binary Authorization policy enforcement.

-A. First, failed deployment to push docker image to Artifact Registry because of severity specific vulnerabilities.
+A. First, failed deployment to push docker image to Artifact Registry because of severity specific vulnerabilities -

 1. Ensure your GitHub Repo is connected as a repository in Cloud Build.
 Refer back to section "Create the GitHub Repository Integration for Cloud Build" on how to do this.

 2. Ensure your Cloud Build Trigger called `CI/CD-blog-trigger` is created.
 Refer back to section "Create a Trigger for Cloud Build" on how to do this.

-3. Since the trigger is already enabled, any updates to your forked/cloned repository will trigger this cloud build deployment.
+3. Since the trigger is already enabled, any updates to your repository will trigger this cloud build deployment.

 4. From your GitHub repo, view the `cloudbuild-vulnerable.yaml` file.
 This is the cloud build configuration file for the "Vulnerable" Docker path.